(Application Note) Phenotypic Profiling of Fission Yeast: A Model Organizm

 14 June 2021

-Yeast is a commonly used model organism for studying underlying cellular processes, in particular cell morphology, division regulation and cell-cycle progression.
+Yeast is a commonly used model organizm for studying underlying cellular processes, in particular cell morphology, division regulation and cell-cycle progression.
 Researchers want to quantify these behaviours and how they change over time, as a function of treatment or between different genetic strains.

 Quantifying these changes would normally require fluorescent labeling, introducing phototoxicity effects, or manual analysis from brightfield or phase contrast imaging modalities, which lack the necessary contrast for automated analysis.